tschaban/AFE-Firmware/firmwares/README.md

-This folder contains available to download firmwares in different configurations
+This folder (will) contains available to download firmwares in different configurations

 ## Basic Switch MQTT controlled
 Functionalities: